 VII.
-ESTABLISHMENT OF AN EXECUTIVE COMPLIANCE COMMITTEE ("ECC")
+ESTABLISHMENT OF AN EXECUTIVE COMPLIANCE COMMITTEE

 - 23) Nuvance Health has established and shall continue to maintain an ECC composed of members with requisite seniority and comprehensive experience within their respective Nuvance Health departments and work areas.
-The purpose of the ECC is to provide advice, guidance, counsel, support, and assistance to the CCAPO related to the development, implementation, operation, and monitoring of the Program.

-- 24) At the minimum, the ECC shall consist of the following individuals by title:

-- Chief Compliance Officer (Chair);
+The purpose of the ECC is to provide advice, guidance, counsel, support, and assistance to the CCAPO related to the development, implementation, operation, and monitoring of the Program. - 24) At the minimum, the ECC shall consist of the following individuals by title: - Chief Compliance Officer (Chair);40

+40 This role is fulfilled by the CCAPO.

 - President & Chief Executive Officer;

 - Chief Operating Officer;

 - Chief Medical Officer;

 - Chief Legal Officer & General Counsel;

 - The President of each Nuvance Health Hospital;

 - Chief Financial Officer;

 - Chief Human Resources Officer;

 - Chief Information Officer;

 - Chief Information Security Officer;

-&lt;sup>31 This role is fulfilled by the CCAPO.

 - Chief Quality Officer;

 - Chief Physician Executive;

-- Chief Operating Officer Medical Practices;
+- Chief Operating Officer Medical Practices

 - A Vice President of Medical Affairs; and

 - Deputy Chief Compliance Officer.

 - 25) The CCAPO shall serve as the Chair of the ECC.

-- 26) The ECC shall operate as set forth in the ECC Charter, which was approved and adopted by the Audit and Compliance Committee on April 25, 2024.
-(Note: the ECC Charter annexed hereto for reference purposes as Exhibit "2").
+- 26) The ECC shall operate as set forth in the ECC Charter, which was approved and adopted by the Audit and Compliance Committee on April 22, 2025.41 (Note: the ECC Charter annexed hereto for reference purposes as Exhibit "2").

 - 27) The ECC, by official action, may establish Subcommittees, ad hoc committees, and taskforces as it deems necessary to carry out the purposes of the ECC.